-- A DPO is required to be appointed where processing is carried out by a public authority except for courts acting in their judicial capacity; - a DPO is required to be appointed where core activities of controller or processer which require (on the basis of nature, scope and purposes of processing) regular and systematic monitoring of data subjects on a large scale; - a DPO is required to be appointed where core activities of controller or processer consist of processing of large scale of special categories of personal data.
+- A DPO is required to be appointed where processing is carried out by a public authority except for courts acting in their judicial capacity. - A DPO is required to be appointed where core activities of controller or processer require (on the basis of nature, scope and purposes of processing) regular and systematic monitoring of data subjects on a large scale.